The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Later on, Grettir dived into the waterfall and found a cave and another terrible troll.
 He managed to kill the troll and search the cave.
 He found bones of 2 men, most likely the men who had disappeared from the farm in Bárðardalur at Christmas time 2 years in a row.

-You can read up on this exciting story and all the gory details in my travel-blog about Grettir and the waterfall.
-I had originally put the story here in this travel-blog, but as it was getting way too long then I put it in the additional travel-blog.
+You can read up on this exciting story and all the gory details in my travel blog about Grettir and the waterfall.
+I originally put the story here in this travel blog, but it was getting way too long, so I moved it to the additional travel blog.

-The story might have happened here at Goðafoss although it is said to have happened in Eyjardalsá river close by.
+The story might have happened here at Goðafoss, although it is said to have happened in the Eyjardalsá river close by.
 But it is more dramatic connecting it to Goðafoss.

 Goðafoss waterfall